 The Brachial chakra is located on either side of the body, in the area of the shoulders.
-It is the main energy centre in all animals and links directly to all other chakras.
+It is the main energy center in all animals and links directly to all other chakras.
 It is the centre which relates to animal-human interaction and any healing should always begin at this chakra.
-Animals which have a strong, healthy link with their human companions usually have a vibrant Brachial chakra, as it is the centre where the animal-human bond is formed and carried.
+Animals which have a strong, healthy link with their human companions usually have a vibrant Brachial chakra, as it is the center where the animal-human bond is formed and carried.

 The Bud chakras are found one on each foot (pad, paw, hoof, etc) and one on the skin at the base opening of each ear (see right).
 They are especially receptive to subtle energy vibrations; for example changes in the weather like a thunderstorm, or even impending, major earth events like an earthquake or hurricane.
 The Bud chakras located in the feet are often used to source areas of energy in the ground which are beneficial to the animal.
 When they find these areas they may paw the ground before either laying or rolling on the spot (not to be confused with a dog finding something 'smelly' to roll in!).
 Standing on such an area can also help ground an animal.